+I am a lecturer (tenure track) in International Development, Globalization and Poverty at the Institute of Development Policy (IOB), University of Antwerp, Belgium.
 I am co-director of ECA – CREAC (Expertise Center for Central Africa) and project leader of the Centre d’Expertise en Gestion Minière (CEGEMI) at the Université Catholique de Bukavu, Democratic Republic of Congo (DRC).

-I have published numerous articles in academic journals such as African Affairs, Journal of Modern African Studies, Journal of Eastern African Studies, European Journal of Development Research, Resources Policy, Extractive Industries and Society and Futures (see profile on University of Antwerp, ResearchGate and GoogleScholar).
+I have published numerous articles in academic journals such as Geoforum, African Affairs, Journal of Modern African Studies, Journal of Eastern African Studies, European Journal of Development Research, Resources Policy, The Extractive Industries and Society and Futures (see profile on University of Antwerp, ResearchGate and GoogleScholar).
 I have done consultancy work for international organizations and have given expert advice on the issue of artisanal mining and conflict minerals in the DRC.
 I am the author of African artisanal mining from the inside out.
 Access, norms and power in the Congolese gold sector (Routledge).

 I am teaching the courses ‘Global Organization of Production: Value Chains and Labour’, ‘Access to (Labour and Product) Markets’, ‘Participatory methods’ and ‘Qualitative Data Analysis’ in the Master in Globalization and Development at IOB.